rgwch/homeview/README.md

 ## Building deployment version

-Change values in globals.ts: Set mock to false to use a real server and adjust the server address and port accordingly.
+Change values in globals.ts: Set mock to false to use a real iobroker and adjust the iobroker address and port accordingly.
 Then:

     au build --env prod